joshbrew/graphscript/docs/Graph.md

     .runOp(node=this, origin, ...args) //<--- runs the operator and sets state with the result for that tag.
 Returns a promise if the operator is an async function.

-    .addChildren(children) //add child GraphNodes to this node (operation results passed on forward pass)
+    .addChildren(children:{}) //add child GraphNodes to this node (operation results passed on forward pass)

     .subscribe(callback=(res)=>{},tag=this.tag) //subscribe to the tagged node output, returns an int. if you pass a graphnode as a callback it will call subscribeNode